richgieg/flask-now/README.md

 #Flask-Now
 **Use this starter kit to quickly create Bootstrap-enabled Flask web applications with built-in user management and email functionality.**
-**Create a Bootstrap-enabled Flask app quickly with this starter kit.**

 This project is based on examples from the book ["Flask Web Development" by Miguel Grinberg](http://flaskbook.com/) and his corresponding GitHub repository